 Your privacy is important to us.

-This information is collected under the authority of the Ryerson University Act and is needed to establish equity, diversity and inclusion goals and plans, take action to achieve those goals, report on progress, and for other related purposes.
-All personal information that is collected is used, stored and destroyed in accordance with Ryerson University’s Notice of Collection and the Freedom of Information and Protection of Privacy Act, external link.
+This information is collected under the authority of the Toronto Metropolitan University Act and is needed to establish equity, diversity and inclusion goals and plans, take action to achieve those goals, report on progress, and for other related purposes.
+All personal information that is collected is used, stored and destroyed in accordance with Toronto Metropolitan University’s Notice of Collection and the Freedom of Information and Protection of Privacy Act (external link) .